tldr-pages/tldr/pages/common/mkcert.md

 `mkcert {{example.org}} {{myapp.dev}} {{127.0.0.1}}`

-- Generate wildcard certificate and private key for the given domain and its subdomains:
+- Generate wildcard certificate and private key for a given domain and its subdomains:

 `mkcert {{"*.example.it"}}`